Influence of noise in entanglement-based quantum networks: Background

 \subsection{Noisy stabilizer formalism}

-In \cite{mor_noisy}, the noisy stabilizer formalism (NSF) was introduced as a method to describe the manipulation of noisy graph states, which scales linearly in the number of qubits of the initial state, but exponentially in the size of the target state.
-The main idea behind this formalism is that states and noise operators are updated independently, rather than the initial mixed state.
-This is done using commutation relations between Pauli noise and the local Cliffords that describe the manipulation operators.
-The updated noise operators act on the updated graph state or target state, and thus, their size depends on the size of the target state.
-Additionally, the commutation between manipulation operators and noise operators is simplified using the fact that any Pauli noise channel acting on a graph state can be rewritten as a noise map with noise operators that only contain products of $Z$ and $\mathbbm{1}$ \cite{dur_stability_2004}, due to the stabilizer structure of the graph states.
+In \cite{mor_noisy}, the NSF was introduced as a method to describe the manipulation of noisy graph states, which scales linearly in the number of qubits of the initial state, but exponentially in the size of the target state.
+The main idea behind this formalism is that states and noise operators are updated independently, which is in contrast with the usual treatment that updates the initial mixed state.
+The individual update is done using commutation relations between Pauli noise and local Cliffords describing manipulation operators, these relations are named \textit{update rules}.
+Additionally, the computation of these rules is simplified using the fact that any Pauli noise map acting on a graph state can be rewritten as a noise map with noise operators that only contain products of $Z$ and $\mathds{1}$ \cite{dur_stability_2004}, due to the stabilizer structure of graph states.
+Consider a manipulation operator $O$ acting on a noisy graph state, where one of the noise operators is $N$.
+Then $ON|G\rangle$ is rewritten as $\tilde{N}O|G\rangle$ using the update rules, where $\tilde{N}$ only contains $Z$ and $\mathds{1}$ and denotes the updated noise operator acting on the noise-less manipulated graph state, $O|G\rangle$.
+In general, one has a set of manipulations (e.g., Pauli measurements, local complementations) acting on a noisy graph state.
+Consider a state $\rho=|G\rangle\langle G|$ subject to $l$ Pauli-diagonal noise maps, $\mathcal{E}_l\dots \mathcal{E}_1\rho$, which is manipulated by $k$ different operations acting on a set of qubits ($\{b_i\}$).
+The final state is $O_k^{(b_k)}\cdots \, O_1^{(b_1)}\left(\mathcal{E}_l\cdots \mathcal{E}_1\rho\right){O_1^{\dagger}}^{(b_1)}\cdots \, {O_k^{\dagger}}^{(b_k)}$, which using the NSF can be rewritten as

+where $O_k^{(b_k)}\cdots \,O_1^{(b_1)}\rho \,{O_1^{\dagger}}^{(b_1)}\cdots\, {O_k^{\dagger}}^{(b_k)}$ is the noise-less manipulated state, and $\widetilde{\mathcal{E}}_i$ are the updated noise maps.
+These final noise maps are computed by updating each of their noise operators using the update rules for each manipulation operator $O_i^{(b_i)}$.
+In Eq.~\eqref{eq:nsf} one can see that the updated noise maps act on the updated graph state or target state, and thus, the size of their noise operators depends on the size of the target state.
 One can then apply the effective noise maps on the target state of reduced size, thereby avoiding the treatment of large density matrices as long as the target state is small.
+Notice that the NSF allows for an analytic treatment of noise and a complete description of noise propagation in graph state manipulation.
+The use of this analytic tool is in contrast with the numeric methods commonly used in the framework of quantum communication to simulate noise, such as Monte Carlo simulation \cite{coopmans_netsquid_2021, matsuo2018, Satoh2016}.